 The university is committed to building character and leadership skills with no place for abusive behavior, harassment, or assault.
 Group loyalty and unity are built on trust and mutual respect.
 Hazing is an abuse of power and relationships and puts individuals at risk; therefore, Wright State University will not tolerate hazing by any university community members.

 Complete Mandatory Anti-Hazing Training

-All students must complete the anti-hazing training course by the end of First Weekend, or August 21 at 11:59 p.m.
-The course is mandatory for all students.
+All new students must complete the anti-hazing training course by the end of First Weekend, or August 27 at 11:59 p.m.

 Definition of Hazing